The Movers & Shakers Of 1980s Music: Their Real Names Revealed

 Bow Wow Wow: See Jungle…

 Not bad.
-I can’t see how another year is gonna beat 1981, but we shall see…
+Hard to see how another year is gonna beat 1981, but we shall see…